prisma-labs/graphql-framework-experiment-examples/with-nextjs-and-vercel-and-plugins-prisma/README.md

 This example shows how to add a Nexus api endpoint to a nextjs project.
 You can try out the deployed version right now [here](https://with-nextjs-and-vercel-and-plugins-prisma.now.sh).
+For an overview of the state of Next.js integration with Nexus refer to [the Next.js receipe](https://nxs.li/integration/nextjs).

 #### Setting up for development